 FIRST Lego League Jr.

 FLL Jr is the youngest level of competition, for children kindergarten through third grade.
 Teams of five identify a real world problem and build a lego model to represent their solution.

 FIRST Lego League

 FLL is the second youngest level of competition, aimed at fourth to eighth graders.
 Teams of fewer than ten students work together to create and program an autonomous robot out of LEGO Mindstorms.
 The robot has 2 minutes and 30 seconds to complete missions to score points on a 4 ft by 8 ft playing field.
 Teams also have to create a research project based off of that year’s challenge.
 They have to identify a real-world problem and create a solution, often using technology.
-For example, this year’s challenge is Animal Allies, so teams might find a problem that can be solved by using help from animals, or create something that facilitates using animals for help.
+For example, one year’s challenge was Animal Allies, so teams might find a problem that can be solved by using help from animals, or create something that facilitates using animals for help.
 As well as being judged on robot performance and their research project, teams are also judged on Core Values, meaning they have to demonstrate good sportsmanship and team work.

 FIRST Tech Challenge

 FTC is for high school students, though it is run on a smaller scale than FRC.
 Teams build a robot that fits within an 18 in cube to score points on a 12 ft by 12 ft playing field.
 As with all FIRST competitions, the robot has 2 min 30 sec to complete tasks, however, in FTC, the robot is required to be autonomous for 30 seconds at the start of each match and tele-operated for the rest.
 Each match, there are two sides called alliances, each with two randomly chosen teams.
 This means that teams have to be good at working with other teams one match, but working against them in another match.
 In addition, we make an engineering notebook to document our team’s progress, design process, and to collect data.